dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q04.md

 # BEGIN SUBPROB

-(3 points) What is the probability that Avi wins in the first round of the tournament?
+What is the probability that Avi wins in the first round of the tournament?

 ( ) $33 \%$